-Notebook (Electronic)
+Notebook (Electronic - 100 points)

 Students will need to keep an organized electronic "notebook" to turn in during the final.
-It must be turned in on a flash drive during the final.
+It must be sent to the professor's email in the form of a PDF, no later than December 6th, 5:00pm.
 The notebook will include all class notes, handouts, concert reviews, tests, and anything else deemed important during the semester.
 All typed notes should be separated by folders in the notebook file according to instrument module: Snare drum, Keyboard, Timpani, Accessories, Drumset, Marching Percussion, Percussion Ensemble, Percussion Curriculum, and Concert Reviews.
-The notebook should be considered a reference for the student to aid them during the first ten years of teaching.
-All materials I handout will be provided electronically as well as on paper.
+The notebook is considered a reference for the student aiding them during the first ten years of teaching.
+All materials given to students will be provided electronically as well as on paper.
 Further guidelines will be provided in a handout during class.

-Class Assignment Projects
+Class Assignment Projects (100 points each)

-Three separate assignment projects will be handed out during the semester.
+Two separate assignment projects will be handed out during the semester.
 The student will have one week to complete each project.
 Further guidelines will be provided in a handout during class.
 Topics will cover:

-- 1) Make an Excel spreadsheet of yearly expenses you will need for a middle school or high school percussion program. - 2) Create a high school inventory sheet with all new percussion equipment using the Lone Star Percussion website. - 3) Create a percussion ensemble concert program using all percussionists in 6th-12th grade.
+- 1. Make an Excel spreadsheet of yearly expenses you will need for a middle school or high school percussion program. - 2.
+Create a high school inventory sheet with all new percussion equipment using the Lone Star Percussion or Steve Weiss Music website.